MR

 Get Your Free $25

-Newton could be your best alternative to Robinhood Canada if you’re only looking to trade cryptocurrency.
+Newton could be your best alternative to Robinhood Canada if you only want to trade cryptocurrency.

-BMO InvestorLine, the discount brokerage arm of Bank of Montreal (BMO) Financial Group is also one of the top alternatives of Robinhood Canada.
+BMO InvestorLine is the discount brokerage arm of the Bank of Montreal (BMO) Financial Group and is also one of the top alternatives of Robinhood Canada.

-Besides offering access to other BMO online services, BMO InvestorLine also allows you to access representatives in-branch.
+Besides offering access to other BMO online services, BMO InvestorLine allows you to access representatives in-branch.

 BMO InvestorLine recently eliminated commissions from their over 80 ETFs trading, making it a cost-effective trading option for investors.
 BMO InvestorLine typically offers more promotions than any other bank-owned brokerage in Canada.